kwamedan/my-full-template/README.md

 I have decided to create a grid
 To combat this, I have decided to add padding to each icon relative to its position and set the z-index of the header to a lower value than the content below it.
 I also received additional suppor to solve this from [Help](https://stackoverflow.com/questions/46555609/displaying-content-below-a-fixed-header):

+* When inputting the image for the account page, it was difficult to center it between both forms:

+To solve this, I decided to give the image its own ID as well as size and position:

 ## Deployment